adyen-examples/adyen-dotnet-online-payments/subscription-example/readme.md

 export ADYEN_HMAC_KEY=yourAdyenHmacKey
 ```

-On Windows CMD you can use below commands instead.
+On Windows CMD you can use this commands instead.

 ```shell
 set ADYEN_API_KEY=yourAdyenApiKey